Gumayusi: T1 (2018–2025)

 In the 2022 LCK season, Lee broke the record of the player with the most kills in a season, setting the record to 219 kills.
 He was also a member of the team that went undefeated in the regular season with a 18-0 record, becoming the first team to achieve this record in the LCK.
 Lee won his first LCK title with his teammates in the 2022 LCK Spring finals.

 In 2023, Lee and T1 reached LCK Spring finals, where they lost to Gen.G.
 With finishing second place but qualified for the Mid-Season Invitational as the second seed, where they got defeated 3–2 by JD Gaming and 3–1 by Bilibili Gaming to exit the Mid-Season Invitational at the loser-bracket final.
 T1 finishing second in LCK Summer Finals in another rematch against GenG, with the most championship points in the LCK, the team qualified for the 2023 World Championship, marking Lee's third Worlds appearance.
 At Worlds, Lee and T1 won their fourth Worlds title on November 19, 2023.
 After going 3-1 in the Swiss Stage, Lee and T1 entered the Knockout Stage, where they first defeated the LPL second seed LNG Esports 3-0 in the quarterfinals.
 After defeating tournament favorites JD Gaming 3-1 in the semifinals, Lee and T1 defeated Weibo Gaming in the finals 3-0, marking Lee's first World Championship and T1's fourth.
 On November 23, 2023, Lee re-signed with T1.

-At the 2024 League of Legends World Championship, Lee and T1 won their fifth Worlds title on November 2, 2024.
+At the 2024 League of Legends World Championship, Lee and T1 won the tournament, marking T1's fifth World Championship and Lee's second.
+November 2, 2024.